Skip to content

 Frequently Asked Questions

-Yes, Champion has a significantly larger catalog with 81 published generator models compared to Honda's 21.
-This gives Champion buyers more options across different wattage ranges and use cases.
+Champion Power Equipment has a significantly larger catalog with 81 published models compared to Honda's 21.
+This gives Champion buyers more choices across different wattage ranges, fuel configurations, and feature sets.

 Explore Further